 At this point, the sages of Google diverged in their counsel.
 None of the web pages I’d managed to load could quite agree on what to do next.
 Some of them said to scrape it and salt it, others said the salt would corrode the hide.
 Some insisted it needed sun and heat, others that it needed cold to avoid drying the pelt too quickly.
 And given that even admitting I had the raccoon was breaking the law, there was no one I could call for first-hand advice.

 Tired and cold, I deferred the decision to another day, rolled up the pelt in a plastic shopping bag and stowed it in the back of the freezer.
+I knew how to begin things, but not yet how to end them.

 It would be months before I thawed it out and tried to finish the job, but whatever the right advice was on the webpages, I hadn’t found it.
 Lacking the skill and expertise, nothing I tried did much to turn the hide into that sumptuous silver pelt I’d imagined.
 One spring day, I carried it to the arroyo and left it there, an offering for Artemis and a snack for the coyotes.